 9. Maintains confidentiality regarding sensitive departmental business by exercising professional judgment in discussing departmental affairs outside the department and assures confidentiality is maintained regarding records check requests.

-The Dispatch Supervisor is supervised by the Assistant Director, Safety and Transportation and supervises Dispatchers.
+The Radio Communications Supervisor is supervised by the Assistant Director, Safety and Transportation and supervises Dispatchers.

 OFFICE OF HUMAN RESOURCES

 Level 2 - 100 Points: The job requires a high school diploma or equivalent.

 Factor 2: Skill Requirements - Craft and Trade Skills